testcontainers/testcontainers-go/docs/modules/mongodb.md

 #### Image

-If you need to set a different MongoDB Docker image, you can use `testcontainers.WithUsername` with a valid Docker image for MongoDB.
+If you need to set a different MongoDB Docker image, you can use `testcontainers.WithImage` with a valid Docker image for MongoDB.
 E.g. `testcontainers.WithImage("mongo:6")`.

 #### WithUsername